argentsea/docfx/index.md

                     <p>
                     <i>Loosely coupled</i> systems have well-defined interfaces.
 Because of this, you can change the <i>implementation</i> as long as you maintain the interface “contract”.
 These systems are more robust, testable, and manageable.
                     </p><p>
-                    Such systems are more robust because the services provided by each layer is well-defined, and therefore the systems can be optimized for known requirements.
+                    These systems are more robust because the services provided by each layer is well-defined, and therefore the systems can be optimized for known requirements — because the requirements are easily discovered.
                     </p><p>
                     Stored procedures or functions allow you to change the underlying database structures, but as long as the same results are returned you will not break the application.
+You can separate tables, create views, hint, rewrite queries, and fully manage how data is stored and accessed, without disrupting the application.
                     </p>
                 </div>
             </div>